The T25

 Diverse teams are fundamental to transforming finance.
 Less than 2% of funds are managed by women and people of color, a fact that undermines the financial industry’s ability to address needs and leverage necessary expertise most effectively.
 We encourage the field to address questions like, “Do team members leverage their lived experiences, intersecting identities, and creativity alongside their financial acumen and skills to transform finance?”

-The T25 requests that funds self-identify whether they are 50% or more BIPOC-led rather than the more traditional industry standard of classifying a smaller percentage of BIPOC representation as BIPOC-led teams.
-In addition, we request data on leadership representation among women and gender diverse-team members as well as Indigenous-led teams.
-The T25 sees diverse representation as critical to how the fund implements its programs.
+The T25 both prioritizes and collects data on funds that self-identify whether they are 50% or more diverse-led rather than the more traditional industry standard of classifying a smaller percentage of diverse representation as critical to how the fund implements its programs and their ability to serve their communities.
+We request data on leadership representation of BIPC-led, Indigenous-led, as well as women and gender diverse-team members.

 The Transformative 25 Funds – 2021 – 2024